malcolmxsc/k8s-monitoring-stack/README.md

 curl http://localhost:9090/api/v1/targets | jq

 ## 🔒 Security

+**Security Note:** The demo password (`observability!`) visible in git history is intentional and used only for this demonstration project.
+No production credentials, GKE cluster keys, or real API tokens are exposed in this repository.

 - App endpoints are protected with HTTP Basic (demo / observability! by default).
 - Prometheus scraping on `/actuator/prometheus` is open to the cluster.
 - Credentials are stored in the K8s Secret `los-app-demo-credentials`; rotate by editing the Secret and restarting the Deployment.
+- **Never use the demo credentials for production systems.**

 ## 🧹 Housekeeping
 - Ephemeral docs (internal change logs, fix summaries) are ignored via `.gitignore` to keep the repo presentation‑ready.